RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 Then you can use the spreadsheet of your choice to visualize trends with graphs.

 When total complexity increases, it can mean more indentation (and complexity) or more lines of code.
-Standard deviation (sd column) describes code consitency, the lower the better.
+Standard deviation (sd column) describes code consistency, the lower the better.
 For a high total complexity, a low standard deviation means a lot of code and a low overall complexity.
 Mean should return a similar trend.

-Complexity trend can be:
+Complexity trends can be:

-- Increasing: That's a waring sign
+- Increasing: That's a warning sign
 - Decreasing: Some refactoring have been done to reduce complexity
 - Stable: few modifications other time

 -----

-## Chapter 7 : Treat Your Code As a Cooperative Witness
+## Chapter 7: Treat Your Code as a Cooperative Witness

 Now, we're looking at high-level design of the system, we're chasing hidden dependencies and learning the concept of _temporal coupling_.

 Human brain suffers from a lot biases, the way you're asked some questions may result in different answers as the question influence memory access and associations, and even create false memories.
 That's why we need to extract real evolution of the code from the code base and our source control tools.

-You have _temporal coupling_ when modules change together, note that those modules may not have a static dependency visible through the compiler.
+You have _temporal coupling_ when modules change together.
+Note that those modules may not have a static dependency visible through the compiler.

 -----

-## Chapter 8 : Detect Architectural Decay
+## Chapter 8: Detect Architectural Decay

 ### Analyze Temporal Coupling

-Sum of Coupling: looking at how many times a module has been coupled to anothers in a commit and sums it up.
+Sum of Coupling: looking at how many times a module has been coupled to others in a commit and sums it up.
-Mesure the Sum of Coupling: `maat -l maat_evo.log -c git -a soc`
+Measure the Sum of Coupling: `maat -l maat_evo.log -c git -a soc`

 ```csv
 entity,soc